 - The plot.

 If we cycle back to John, we are now starting to build a profile for the character.
-We know he is afraid of dogs, and why.
-We also know he was brought up to mistrust Chinese people and this is showing in the way he speaks.
+We know he is afraid of dogs and why.
+We also know he was brought up to mistrust Chinese people, and this is showing in the way he speaks and acts.
 We saw this in a past example when John’s internal voice influenced the way he reacted to the taxi driver.
-In this example, we will mess with John a bit more by introducing a dog.
+In this upcoming example, we will mess with John a bit more by introducing a dog.

 Here’s the basic scene, with no internal influence:

 John walked along the street.
-It was late afternoon and with most people at work, and kids at school, the suburban landscape was deserted.
-John shivered in the cold, biting wind, pulling the zip of his coat all the way up to his chin.
-Ahead of John, perhaps 20 paces, a large black, mangy looking dog stepped from between two parked cars.
-John walked on, looking left and right for a possible owner.
-As the dog passed they exchanged a brief look.
-John walked on in one direction, the dog in the other.
+It was late afternoon, and, with most people at work and kids at school, the suburban landscape was deserted.
+John shivered in the cold biting wind, pulling up the zipper of his coat all the way to his chin.
+Ahead of John, perhaps about twenty paces, a mangy-looking large black dog stepped from between two parked cars.
+John walked on, looking left and right for its possible owner.
+As the dog passed, they exchanged a brief look.
+John walked in one direction, the dog in the other.

-So, the event is a dog appearing from between two parked cars.
+So the event is a dog appearing between two parked cars.
 John’s reaction is, well, minimal.

 John walked along the street.
-It was late afternoon and with most people at work, and kids at school, the suburban landscape was deserted.
-John shivered in the cold, biting wind, pulling the zip of his coat all the way up to his chin.
-Ahead of John, perhaps about 20 paces, a large black, mangy looking dog stepped from between two parked cars.
+It was late afternoon, and, with most people at work and kids at school, the suburban landscape was deserted.
+John shivered in the cold, biting wind, pulling up the zipper of his coat all the way to his chin.
+Ahead of John, perhaps about twenty paces, a mangy-looking large black dog stepped from between two parked cars.
 John stopped.
-He took a small step backwards before looking up and down the street.
+He took a small step backwards, before looking up and down the street.
 There was no traffic.
-The dog seemed to ignore John, padding slowly in his direction.
+The dog seemed to ignore John, padding in his direction.
 John strode across the road, leaving the dog to pace its own way in the opposite direction, on the opposite side of the street.

-John is acting in the way that someone who is scared of dogs will react.
-The reader’s brain, which is programed to see meaning in actions, will try to work out why John has acted the way that he has.
+The reader’s brain, which is programmed to see meaning in actions, will try to work out why John has acted this way.
 The reader’s brain will give John’s actions a meaning.
-However, at this point the reader doesn’t have enough information to complete the picture.
-They will however, become engaged as they ‘lean into’ John’s character.
+However, at this point, the reader doesn’t have enough information to complete the picture.
+The reader will, however, become engaged as he leans into John’s character.

 The important aspect of this approach is that John’s reaction leaves the reader with a small clue about John’s past.
 The reader now knows that John has reacted to the presence of a dog.
-This may be part of a bigger jigsaw that is left for the reader to piece together; it may be a critical plot point or may simply be the writer adding texture to the story.
-It doesn’t matter John is now a more realistic character.
+This may be part of a bigger jigsaw puzzle that is left for the reader to piece together; it may be a critical plot point or may simply be the author adding texture to the story.
+It doesn’t matter.
+John is now a more realistic character.

-Once again, by not explaining, via the narrator, we are creating a distance between the reader and the characters.
-They can see how John is reacting and are forced to ‘lean into’ the story.
-They must engage with John and start to build their own explanations.
-This is engagement and if done consistently will stop your reader becoming bored.
+Once again, by not explaining via the narrator, we are creating a distance between the reader and the characters.
+The reader can see how John is reacting and is forced to lean into the story.
+The reader must engage with John and start to build his or her own explanations.
+This is engagement and, if done consistently, will stop your reader from becoming bored.

 So must every splash of action contain influence from the internal voice?

-Most action within a scene will be pretty straightforward.
-When deciding on how a character reacts to an event the first thing to do is decide what the common sense reaction would be.
+Most actions within a scene will be straightforward.
+When deciding on how a character reacts to an event, the first thing to do is decide what the commonsense reaction would be.
 Having decided that, you need to work out if the reaction needs to differ, in order to fulfill the plot.
-Finally, having decided what he character should do, you now need to decide it the action is influenced, in any way, by their internal voice.
+Finally, having decided what your character should do, you now need to decide if the action is influenced, in any way, by the character’s internal voice.

-Therefore, question to ask yourself, when writing any scene, is ‘how would the character react?’
+Therefore, the question to ask yourself, when writing any scene, is: how would the character react?

 The answer to this question will often take your character on a wonderful journey.
-You will find them doing things that are unexpected and exciting.
-They will surprise you… and the reader.
-Yet, most importantly, when writing with honesty your characters will come alive, not on the pages of your book, but in the mind of your readers.
+You will find your characters doing things that are unexpected and exciting.
+They will surprise you and the reader.
+Yet, most important, when writing with honesty, your characters will come alive, not just on the pages of your book but in the minds of your readers.